What is Underwriting?

 - Market Making

-Investment Banking – Underwriting and Market Making Video
+Investment Banking – Underwriters and Market Makers Video

-Let us now look at over all frame work we have learn what is research we have looked at sale sales and trading we have also looked at rising capital now we will move to underwriting and market making these are basically to industry jargons which are very important for us understand so when we talk about IPO’s what happens is let say if the company is wanting to raise 100 Million Dollars and if they are unable to do so then what happened there is risk associated with it were we probably assumed that the IPO may go unsuccessful mitigate the risk investment banks actually underwrite an IPO which means that if there is under subscription them investment bank will actually buy those shares.
+Let us now look at overall framework we have learn what is research we have looked at sale sales and trading we have also looked at raising capital now we will move to underwriters and market makers these are basically to industry jargons which are very important for us understand so when we talk about IPO’s what happens is let say if the company is wanting to raise 100 Million Dollars and if they are unable to do so then what happened there is risk associated with it were we probably assumed that the IPO may go unsuccessful mitigate the risk investment banks actually underwrite an IPO which means that if there is under subscription them investment bank will actually buy those shares.